 The Ph.D. in African and African Diaspora Studies requires a minimum of 54 credit hours, including dissertation research and writing.
 All African and African Diaspora Studies graduate students enroll in a core of required courses that explores the theoretical and methodological foundations of Black Studies.
 These core courses are:

 - AFR 392 Black Studies Theory II

-- Students are required to take a second methods course.
+- Students are required to take a supporting methods course.
 This course is chosen in consultation with the student's advisor and may be taken from another University of Texas department.

 The AADS graduate program is interdisciplinary and includes study in the humanities, social sciences, and fine arts.
-The remainder of the coursework must be chosen from AFR courses and from courses in a variety of other fields of study.
+The remainder of the coursework must be chosen from AFR courses and other courses from a variety of other fields of study.
 The AADS major coursework must include the following area requirements:

-- 1 course in the Arts (Art, Art History, Dance, Music, and Theatre)
+- 1 course in the Fine Arts (Art, Art History, Dance, Music, and Theatre)

 - 1 course in the Humanities (History, Literature, Philosophy, Religion, Languages, and Law)

 - 1 course in the Social Sciences (Anthropology, Economics, Education, Psychology, Government, and Sociology)